SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/dev_deploy.rst

 Mitigating a :mod:`download_weather` Worker Failure
 ---------------------------------------------------

-The Environment Canada (EC) 2.5 km resolution GEM forecast model products from the High Resolution Deterministic Prediction System (HDRPS) are critical inputs for the nowcast system.
+The Environment Canada (EC) 2.5 km resolution GEM forecast model products from the High Resolution Deterministic Prediction System (HRDPS) are critical inputs for the nowcast system.
-They are also the only input source that is transient - each of the 4 daily forecast data sets are only available for slightly over a day, and EC does not maintain an archive of the HDRPS products.
+They are also the only input source that is transient - each of the 4 daily forecast data sets are only available for slightly over a day, and EC does not maintain an archive of the HRDPS products.

-The HDRPS products files that we use are downloaded every 6 hours via the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker.
+The HRDPS products files that we use are downloaded every 6 hours via the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker.
 The downloads are controlled by 4 :program:`cron` jobs that run on :kbd:`salish`:

   * The :kbd:`06` forecast download starts at 04:00